Early Settler of Ohio

 - Mary Stewart (25 November 1818 – ?)

 - Lieutetia Stewart (17 March 1823 – c1845?)
 As “Luticia Stuart” she married in Montgomery County to Oscar McCoy on 27 January 1841 with her father’s consent.
-She may have been pregnant at marriage, as a son David was born on 2 November 1841.
+Their son David was born on 2 November 1841.
 The couple moved to adjacent Butler County, where Oscar McCoy died intestate in 1844.
 Leticia appears to have died about the same time,

 - George Washington Stewart (20 January 1828 – ?)
 He married Abby [Happy] Jemima Criswell in Montgomery County, Ohio on 3 March 1850 by license dated 28 February 1850.
 The 1850 census enumerated her as “Abby”, when they were living with her father John Criswell in Dayton.
 He was perhaps the same person who registered for the draft in 1863 as a resident of Franklin Township, Ross County, but was not further traced.